 - Understand the relationship of particular foods and nutritional components to mental health

-- Analyze the social, political, and behavioral aspects of diet and health and implications for patient care
+- Analyze the behavioral aspects of diet and health and implications for patient care

 Practice Gap & Needs Assessment